 - 1. Reaffirms the need for ICAO to continue to explore future regulatory arrangements and develop recommendations and proposals to meet the challenges facing international air transport, responding to the internal and external changes affecting it; - 2.
-Recognizes that such arrangements should be based on the general goal of gradual, progressive, orderly and safeguarded change towards market access, and the interests of all Contracting States in ensuring their effective and sustained participation in international air transport; - 3.
+Recognizes that such arrangements should create an environment in which international air transport may develop and continue to flourish in an orderly, efficient and economical manner without compromising safety and security, while ensuring the interests of all Contracting States and their effective and sustained participation in international air transport; - 3.
 Reaffirms the primary role of ICAO in developing policy guidance on the regulation of international air transport; - 4.
-Urges Contracting States which participate in trade negotiations, agreements and arrangements relating to international air transport to: - a) ensure internal coordination in their national administrations and in particular the direct involvement of aeronautical authorities and the aviation industry in the negotiations; - b) ensure that their representatives are fully aware of the provisions of the Chicago Convention, the particular characteristics of international air transport and its regulatory structures, agreements and arrangements; - c) take into account their rights and obligations vis-à-vis those ICAO Member States which are not members of the World Trade Organization; - d) examine carefully the implications of any proposed inclusion of an additional air transport service or activity in the GATS bearing in mind, in particular, the close linkage between economic, environmental, safety and security aspects of international air transport; - e) promote a full understanding of the role and mandate of ICAO in developing policy guidance on economic regulation, including liberalization of international air transport, and consider using this guidance the regulation of international air transport; and - f) file with ICAO under Article 83 of the Convention copies of any exemptions and specific commitments pertaining to international air transport made under the GATS; - 5.
-Requests the World Trade Organization, its Member States and Observers to accord due consideration to: - a) the particular regulatory structures and arrangements of international air transport and the progressive liberalization taking place at the bilateral, sub-regional and regional levels; - b) ICAO' sonstitutional responsibility for international air transport and, in particular, for its safety and security; and c) ICAO' sexisting policy and guidance material on the economic regulation of international air transport and its continued work in the field; and
+Urges Contracting States that participate in trade negotiations, agreements and arrangements relating to international air transport to: - a) ensure internal coordination in their national administrations and in particular the direct involvement of aeronautical authorities and the aviation industry in the negotiations; - b) ensure that their representatives are fully aware of the provisions of the Convention on International Civil Aviation, the particular characteristics of international air transport and its regulatory structures, agreements and arrangements; - c) take into account their rights and obligations vis-à-vis those ICAO Contracting States which are not members of the World Trade Organization; - d) examine carefully the implications of any proposed inclusion of an additional air transport service or activity in the GATS bearing in mind, in particular, the close linkage between economic, environmental, safety and security aspects of international air transport; - e) promote a full understanding of the role and mandate of ICAO in developing policy guidance on economic regulation, including liberalization of international air transport, and consider using this guidance; and - f) file with ICAO under Article 83 of the Convention copies of any exemptions and specific commitments pertaining to international air transport made under the GATS; - 5.
+Requests the World Trade Organization, its Member States and Observers to accord due consideration to:

-6. Requests the Council to:

-- a) continue to exert the global leadership role in facilitating and coordinating the process of economic liberalization while ensuring safety, security and environmental protection in international air transport; - b) pursue in a proactive manner developments in trade in services which might impinge on international air transport and inform Contracting States accordingly; and - c) promote continued effective communication, cooperation and coordination among ICAO, the World Trade Organization, and other intergovernmental and non-governmental organizations dealing with trade in services.
+- a) the particular regulatory structures and arrangements of international air transport and the liberalization taking place at the bilateral, subregional and regional levels; - b) ICAO's constitutional responsibility for international air transport and, in particular, for its safety and security; and - c) ICAO's existing policy and guidance material on the economic regulation of international air transport and its continued work in the field; and - 6.
+Requests the Council to: - a) continue to exert a global leadership role in facilitating and coordinating the process of economic liberalization while ensuring safety, security and environmental protection in international air transport; - b) pursue in a proactive manner developments in trade in services that might impinge on international air transport and inform Contracting States accordingly; and - c) promote continued effective communication, cooperation and coordination among ICAO, the World Trade Organization, and other intergovernmental and non-governmental organizations dealing with trade in services.